mediafinger/t8r/README.markdown

 __Editing translations happens in-place.
 Sorting, filtering and full-text search are availabe.__

-The translations can be export as YAML, or as tab separated key value text files.
+The translations can be export as YAML, or as tab separated key value text files, or as JSON.
+Just query `apps/:id/export/:locale_key.json` (e.g.: "localhost:3000/apps/1/export/en.json")

 It is realy simple, this is the full ERD: